agrichick45/RuralRisk/DarkRisk.md

 > counterweight to the long-lasting power of those with land and money.

 Local schools can also lead to the closure of local businesses and expedite population losses.
-Mapping the trends are difficult right now.
+Mapping the trends are difficult right now, as there are very few.

 ### Mass Media Consolidation and the Loss of Newspapers

 Democracy dies in the darkness is not just a slogan of a famous newspaper.
-Local news and newspapers, like rural schools, form the hub of how rural communities communicate. ![](images/disappearingNews.png) One of the
+Local news and newspapers, like rural schools, form the hub of how rural communities communicate. ![](images/disappearingNews.png)

 ### The Rise of Conservative Media